 All programs are licensed and certified by the State of California.
 At Sure Haven, we assign each client a specialized treatment team consisting of a psychiatrist, nurse, psychologist, primary therapist, case manager, spiritual care counselor, nutritionist, and admission counselor.
 This specialized team is responsible for working with each client to establish an individualized plan of care.

-During our initial comprehensive assessment process, we often discover that young women are facing problems other than addiction.
+During our initial comprehensive assessment process, we often discover that women are facing problems other than addiction.
 Since every person walks a different path in life, Sure Haven is committed to providing you with an individualized treatment plan that addresses all your life skills problems.
 We’ll talk with you about the duration and extent of your substance use.
 Then the staff will work with you in conducting a psychological assessment to identify any co-existing mental health problems like depression, anxiety, bi-polar disorder, eating disorders, trauma, sex and love addiction, and personality disorders that lead to self-destructive behaviors and low self-esteem.

 When it comes to your treatment and recovery, Sure Haven isn’t limited to strictly traditional approaches, although we strongly believe in the power of 12-step programs, group therapy and individual therapy.
 You may elect to include in your plan a renewed spirituality, dream interpretation, re-learning elements of interpersonal communication, recovery topic lectures and group activities.
 If trauma has been a major destructive influence in your life, you may benefit from Eye Movement Desensitization and Re-Processing (EMDR).